notfirefox/notfirefox.github.io/content/posts/bulk-renaming-files-using-vim.md

 tags: ["Vim"]
 ---
 Bulk renaming files is a really cool and especially useful feature.
-It shows the real efficency that is possible when someone knows how to use a computer efficently.
+It shows the real efficiency that is possible when someone knows how to use a computer efficiently.

 First we are going to open a vim buffer containing all of the files names.